halmasieh/jarvis_data_eng_HomaAlmasieh/python_data_analytics/README.md

 As it is shown in the following graph,  the number of active users has the same trend as monthly sales and for the number of new users that added to the existing customers, there is no significant difference in various months.
-LGS experiences the highest and lowest number of new users in December 2009 and December 2011, respectively.
+LGS experiences the highest and lowest number of new users in December 2009 and 2011, respectively.

 <p align="center">
   <img src="https://github.com/halmasieh/-jarvis_data_eng_HomaAlmasieh/blob/develop/python_data_analytics/python_data_wrangling/data/new_users_existing.PNG" width="650" height="300" alt=""/>